MetaMask/metamask-docs/wallet/how-to/manage-networks/use-multichain.md

 #### 3.3.
 Send transactions

-You can send transactions on a network where the user has sufficient gas, by invoking [`eth_sendTransaction`](/wallet/reference/json-rpc-methods/eth_sendtransaction).
+You can send transactions on a specific network, by invoking [`eth_sendTransaction`](/wallet/reference/json-rpc-methods/eth_sendtransaction).
 For example: